-Private Mode keeps a subset of fields client-encrypted: only the holder can read them.
-Used for entries marked 'private only', family-only heirlooms, and the reserved-for-myself pane.
+Private Mode would keep a subset of fields encrypted on your device, so only you can read them.
+It’s aimed at entries you mark private, family-only heirlooms, and the pane you keep for yourself.

 Target: 2027Q2Status: design

-Honest posture.
-If we can't keep a promise yet, we say so here first.
+If we can’t keep a promise yet, it gets written here first.

 Scope